top of page

 Prep Once, Eat All Week

-Spend a couple hours on Sunday chopping veggies, cooking grains, and prepping proteins.
+Spend a couple of hours on Sunday chopping veggies, cooking grains, and prepping proteins.
 When you're tired and hungry on a Wednesday night, you'll have healthy options ready to go instead of reaching for expensive takeout or processed convenience foods.

 Skip the Pre-Cut Everything